konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [134]: E.g., Phil Salin, "Costs and Computers," Release 1.0 : 5--18; Phil Salin, "The Ecology of Decisions, or 'An Inquiry into the Nature and Causes of the Wealth of Kitchens'," Market Process 8 : 91--114.

-[135]: Facilities include Alcor and the Cryonics Institute , Kriorus , Tomorrow Bio , and Yinfeng Biological Group .
+[135]: Faciliteiten omvatten Alcor en het Cryonics Institute, Kriorus, Tomorrow Bio en Yinfeng Biological Group.

 [136]: Hal Finney, "Protecting Privacy with Electronic Cash," Extropy 10 : 14.